athesing-point/gsap-animations/README.md

   - `slideLeft`: Slides left while fading in
   - `slideRight`: Slides right while fading in
   - `scaleIn`: Scales up from 85% while fading in
+  - `flipUp`: Flips up from bottom with 3D rotation

 **`data-duration`** (optional)